Great Railroad Strike of 1877: National Guard

 Militias had almost completely disappeared in the Midwest after the Civil War, leaving many cities defenseless to civil unrest.
-In response to the Great Strike, West Virginia Governor Henry M. Mathews was the first state commander-in-chief to call up militia units to restore peace.
+In response to the strike, West Virginia Governor Mathews was the first state commander-in-chief to call up militia units to restore peace.
 This action has been viewed in retrospect as a catalyst that would transform the National Guard.
+States formed new National Guard units and constructed armories in numerous industrial cities.
+For workers and employers alike, the strikes had shown the power of workers to challenge the status quo.
+A National Guard member in Pittsburgh pointed out that the workers were driven by "one spirit and one purpose among them – that they were justified in resorting to any means to break down the power of the corporations."

-In the years to come, the Guard would quell strikers and double their forces; in the years 1886–1895, the Guard put down 328 civil disorders, mostly in the industrial states of Illinois, Pennsylvania, Ohio and New York; workers came to see the guardsmen as tools of their employers.
+In the years to come, the National Guard would quell strikers and double their forces; between 1886 and 1895, the National Guard put down 328 civil disorders, mostly in the industrial states of Illinois, Pennsylvania, Ohio and New York; workers came to see the guardsmen as tools of their employers.
 Attempts to utilize the National Guard to quell violent outbreaks in 1877 highlighted its ineffectiveness, and, in some cases, its propensity to side with strikers and rioters.
 In response, as earlier riots in the mid-1800s had prompted the modernization of police forces, the violence of 1877 provided the impetus for modernizing the National Guard, "to aid the civil officers, to suppress or prevent riot or insurrections".

 Commemoration

 In 2003 the Baltimore and Ohio Railroad Martinsburg Shops, where the strike began, were declared a National Historic Landmark.

-In 2013 a historical marker commemorating the event was placed in Baltimore, Maryland, by the Maryland Historical Trust and Maryland State Highway Administration.
+In 2013 a historical marker commemorating the event was placed in Baltimore by the Maryland Historical Trust and Maryland State Highway Administration.
 Its inscription reads:

 The first national strike began July 16, 1877, with Baltimore and Ohio Railroad workers in Martinsburg, West Virginia, and Baltimore, Maryland.
 It spread across the nation halting rail traffic and closing factories in reaction to widespread worker discontent over wage cuts and conditions during a national depression.
 Broken by Federal troops in early August, the strike energized the labor movement and was precursor to labor unrest in the 1880s and 1890s.

-Another was placed in 1978 in Martinsburg, West Virginia by the West Virginia Department of Culture and History.
+Another was placed in 1978 in Martinsburg by the West Virginia Department of Culture and History.